About the Eureka Prizes

 Presented annually in partnership with some of the nation's leading scientific institutions, government organisations, universities and corporations, the Eureka Prizes raise the profile of science and science engagement in the community by celebrating outstanding achievement.

-Since the prizes first began in 1990, more than four million dollars in prize money, and a total of 416 Eureka Prizes have been awarded.
+Since the prizes were established in 1990, close to 500 Eureka Prizes have been awarded.

 Got a query about your Eureka Prize entry or nomination?
 Visit the Frequently Asked Questions page for fast feedback on eligibility, entry materials, online entry forms and timelines.

-If you still have a question, contact the Eureka Prizes team via email eureka@Australian.Museum or phone (02) 9320 6230.
+If you can't find what you're looking for, contact the Eureka Prizes team via email@example.com or phone (02) 9320 6230.